imagineLife/big-site/content/nginx/node-proxy.md

 slug: nginx/reverse-proxy
 author: Jake Laursen
 excerpt: 3 node servers and a round-robin style load-balancer
-tags: ["nginx", "reverse proxy", "node", "docker", "containers"]
+tags: ["nginx", "reverse proxy", "node", "docker", "containers", "load balancer"]
 order: 2
 ---

-(_these are rough working notes - read at your own risk for now!_)

 ## The Goals
 This will create a system where nginx acts as a reverse-proxy that passes requests along to some web servers.